Egypt Tourist Attractions

 #9 – Western Sahara Desert

-The Western Desert is home to many of Egypt’s popular tourist attractions, most of which are located in or near to the various oases.
+The Western Desert is home to many popular Egypt tourist attractions, most of which are located in or near to the various oases.
 The best way to view these attractions is by booking an oases package tour or a Sahara desert adventure tour.
 Most good oases tours will include a visit to all the different oases, and you will often be taken to see the best sites found at each of them.

-In addition to the oases and their historical monuments, the Western Desert is also home to several natural attractions, including the White Desert; the Black Desert, and the Valley of the Whales, to name just a few.
+In addition to the oases and their historical monuments, the Western Desert is also home to several natural Egypt attractions, including the White Desert; the Black Desert, and the Valley of the Whales, to name just a few.

 #8 – Karnak Temple Complex

-Nearly all Egypt sightseeing tours that focus on Egypt tourist attractions will include a visit to Karnak Temple which is essentially the ruins of an ancient temple city.
+Nearly all Egypt tour packages that focus on Egypt tourist attractions will include a visit to Karnak Temple which is essentially the ruins of an ancient temple city.
 It is the largest place of worship ever discovered, and was constructed over the course of hundreds of years.
 According to records, construction first began during the time of the Middle Kingdom, and continued until the reign of the pharaohs ended.
 The most popular and most impressive structure at the site is the massive Hypostyle Hall which covers an area of 5000 square meters.

 #7 – The Egyptian Museum